Nelson-class battleship: Background and design

-The Battle of Jutland had shown the value of firepower and protection over speed and manoeuvrability.
+The Battle of Jutland had shown the value of firepower and protection over speed and maneuverability.

 The next generation of British warships incorporated this lesson.
-After the First World War, the Admiralty drew up plans for massive, heavily armoured battlecruisers and battleships, far larger and stronger than all previous vessels.
+After World War I, the Admiralty drew up plans for massive, heavily armoured battlecruisers and battleships, far larger and stronger than all previous vessels.
 The G3-class battlecruisers would carry 16 in guns, and the proposed N3-class battleships would carry nine 18 in guns, and would be the most powerful vessels afloat.
 The Royal Navy was planning to hold its superiority in the burgeoning arms race, despite the large warships planned in Japan and the United States.

 Development was abruptly curtailed by the Washington Naval Treaty of 1922, which brought the arms race to a halt.
 The four battlecruisers that had been ordered were cancelled.
 Some of the material acquired would later be used in Nelson and Rodney.
 The Treaty limited all nations' battleships to maximum limits of 35,000 tons and 16-inch guns.
 The British had successfully ensured that the definition of maximum displacement – the standard displacement – excluded both fuel and boiler feed water.
 They had argued that having to protect the widespread British Empire meant their ships had to carry more of both and they should not be penalised compared to nations, such as Japan, France and Italy, that operated normally much closer to their home bases.
 As a result, water-filled internal anti-torpedo bulges could be incorporated, which did not contribute to the "dry" (standard) weights and therefore did not exceed the treaty displacement limits.